Dr. Alexis Easley, Director of Graduate Studies

 We warmly invite you to join our intellectual community!
 Please let us know if we can provide any additional information about the program.

 The University of St. Thomas is accredited by The Higher Learning Commission.

-Note: The University of St. Thomas is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
+Note: The University of St. Thomas is registered with the Minnesota Office of Higher Education pursuant to section 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.